The Founder’s Journey:

 The First Light After the Storm

 Starting Five Pack Studios wasn’t an instant fix.
 I came back from New Zealand still carrying years of exhaustion, grief, and frustration.
-But for the first time in a long time, I wasn’t lost—chasing approval or grasping for a place to belong.
+But for the first time in a long time, I wasn’t lost chasing approval or grasping for a place to belong.
 I had direction.

-I started to feel... lighter.
+And then, I started to feel... lighter.

 I wasn’t building for someone else’s approval anymore, or hoping someone in a position of power would finally recognize my worth.